Ginungagap/Demo2/README.md

 Demo2 task:
 - create 2 instance using Terraform from Jenkins
-- install docker on created instances using ansible
+- install Docker on created instances using ansible
+- run Docker containers with microservices and databases on instances